Disordered Eating & Eating Disorder Therapy

 • Thoughts dominated by food, weight or body shape

-• Restricting amounts of food, certain foods or food groups
+• Restricting certain foods, food groups or amounts of food

-• Having safe foods that feel easier to stick to
+• Having “safe” foods that feel easier to manage

 • Eating in secret

-• Fluctuating between eating lots and eating little
+• Fluctuating between eating a lot and eating very little

 • Having rules about food and / or exercise

-• Exercising more than you mean to and feeling unable to take rest time
+• Exercising more than intended and feeling unable to rest

-• Exercising to justify what you eat or have eaten
+• Exercising to compensate for or justify what you have eaten

 • Vomitting or using laxatives to try to get rid of calories